 Celebration of Maha Shivaratri in different states

 - All across India, Lord Shiva is worshipped in different temples of which the notably famous are Kalahasteswara temple in Kalahasti, Andhra Pradesh, Umananda Temple located in the peacock island amidst the Brahmaputra rives in Assam, Bhutnath Temple in Himachal Pradesh, Matangeswar temple in Madhya Pradesh and Tarakeswar temple in West Bengal.
+To see some of the Shiva temples in India Click Here

 - The famous Sidhlingappa's fair is observed during Maha Shivratri in Karnataka.